iow-esm/main/Readme.md

 #### Configure your setups

 In order to run the model, you need input files which define a certain setup.
-What exactly a setup consits of, you can find out by looking at **Available setups**.
+What exactly a setup consits of, you can find out by looking at [Available setups](ref-Available_setups).
 The setups you want to use can be registered in a special file named `SETUPS` (this name is obligatory), which is in the root directory.
 Since this file specific for certain users and individual runs of the model it is not part of the repository and *you have to create one.*